About Cheesy Herb Stuffing

 But despite that, you’ll find areas all over the United States who will prefer to call this stuffing so that it isn’t confused with, well, sauce dressing (like ranch, thousand island, etc).
 And then you’ll find whole pockets of the southern United States who will refuse to use the word “stuffing” because of how unpleasant it sounds.
 And let’s be honest, it does sound a little questionable, especially when you’re talking about it in front of your family.

 And by now, I can guess what you’re probably thinking:

 All of that was really informative, Chrisy, but it doesn’t answer the question.

 So, what should you call a dish like this, then?

 In the end, you can call it whatever makes the most sense to you.
-Which is exactly what The Husband I do whenever I make this – we say our favorite words, multiple times a day, as if there’s a competition going on (there is) and whoever says their word the most wins (I will totally win).
+Which is exactly what an old friend of mine I do whenever I make this – we say our favorite words, multiple times a day, as if there’s a competition going on (there is) and whoever says their word the most wins (I will totally win).

 How do you make traditional stuffing?

 The beauty of stuffing recipes is how easy they are to make.